Axelle Red: Social activities

+After being forced to flee the riots in the Democratic Republic of the Congo in June 2004, in July of that year Axelle campaigned in Niger with UNICEF against female circumcision and child marriages.

+Red travelled to the north of Senegal in 2005 for the French Oxfam/Agir Ici's campaign, "Make noise till Hong Kong".
+She spoke up for honest trade prices.
+At the European summit, Axelle officially asked José Manuel Barroso, chairman of the European Commission, to increase the budget for the development of the Third World countries.

-In 2007 Axelle visited poverty-stricken Sierra Leone for the UNICEF campaign "Together, saving 4 million babies", five years after the civil war.
+In 2007, Axelle visited poverty-stricken Sierra Leone for the UNICEF campaign "Together, saving 4 million babies", five years after the civil war.
 Sierra Leone has the largest child mortality in the world.
 In March 2007, Axelle spoke at the FIFDH (International Film Festival and Forum on Human Rights) in Geneva together with the Cambodian director, Rithy Panh, during a debate on prostitution.
 In December 2007, King Albert II presented her with the medal of Commandeur in de Kroonorde for her social commitment.

 In May 2008, the University of Hasselt awarded Axelle the honorary title of Doctor Honoris Causa for her social commitment as an artist and human rights' activist.
 On the occasion of International Women's Day, Axelle was guest speaker at the Council of Europe during a debate on domestic violence.

-She also wrote her first album in English, Sisters & Empathy, and recorded it with her regular musicians, Michael Toles and Lester Snell from Memphis and Jeff Anderson and Damon Duewhite from New York City.
+As ambassador for Handicap International in 2022, she visited the organization's workshop in Colombia, where efforts are being made to clear the soil of land mines, inch by inch.